 - Students must be certificate students with a 3.5 GPA in Paralegal Studies courses.

 - Students must have completed at least one semester in the program.
-Also, students must have at least one semester left before graduating.

 - Students must have taken or be enrolled in our Paralegal Studies Criminal Law class and/or completed an internship or volunteer work in criminal law.